mkitzan/terminus/README.md

 - average, performs the SQL AVG aggregation.

       user@host: average year -g science fiction
+- plot, prints a simple graph of an aggregated query.
+Each axis flag has a DB column specified, and one of those two states the aggregate type and the scale to plot by A where clause can be declared using the '-w' flag followed by arguments in the standard 'search' format

+	  user@host: plot -X author -Y count title 1 -w -F true
 - change, allows user to change host table, or change user entirely.

       user@host: change -h short stories -u test_user pw1234